 The endosomal structure is destroyed by increasing the osmotic pressure created by the lipids' buffering action within the endosomes and by the fusion of the lipid with the endosomal membrane.
 The ability of a lipid to destroy endosomes is one of the main characteristics of an efficient transfection reagent.

 DNA which is introduced into the cell cytosol cannot penetrate the membrane of the cell nucleus ("nuclear barrier").
 Access to the nucleus is thus only possible if the nuclear membrane dissolves during mitosis.
 For this reason, the cell division rate is critical in DNA transfection and must be as high as possible for efficient transfection.

 Transfection of RNA (siRNA/miRNA/mRNA)

-For transfection of RNA their is no "nuclear barrier" as it is not neccessary for RNA to enter the nucleus for unfolding their biological effects.
+For transfection of RNA their is no "nuclear barrier" as it is not necessary for RNA to enter the nucleus for unfolding their biological effects.
 As a consequence the rate of cell division doesn't play a role.

 Transfection is a complex process in which the lipoplex amount and proportion of genetic material in relation to transfection reagent, i.e.lipoplex composition must be precisely optimized for each cell type.

-Transfection reagents and methods show different profiles of performance in dependance of kind of nucleic acid and cell type used.
+Transfection reagents and methods show different profiles of performance in dependence of kind of nucleic acid and cell type used.
 Without reference, it is not possible to predict the suitability of a reagent or method concerning a special application and has to be determined empirically.